19hours/sg-statutes/Acts/Companies Act.md

 215C\.—(1) An amalgamation proposal shall be approved —

-(a) subject to the memorandum of each amalgamating company, by the members of each amalgamating company by special resolution at a general meeting; and
+(a) subject to the constitution of each amalgamating company, by the members of each amalgamating company by special resolution at a general meeting; and

+[Act 36 of 2014 wef 03/01/2016]

-(b) by any other person, where any provision in the amalgamation proposal would, if contained in any amendment to the memorandum of an amalgamating company or otherwise proposed in relation to that company, require the approval of that person.
+(b) by any other person, where any provision in the amalgamation proposal would, if contained in any amendment to the constitution of an amalgamating company or otherwise proposed in relation to that company, require the approval of that person.

 [21/2005]

+[Act 36 of 2014 wef 03/01/2016]

 (2) The board of directors of each amalgamating company shall, before the general meeting referred to in subsection (1)(a) —